Clean Water and Sanitation

-When first beginning to work in a community, Free The Children focuses on improving access to clean water and sanitation facilities, while also implementing programs to increase the practice of healthy habits and clean water usage.
+When first beginning to work in a community, Free The Children focuses on improving access to clean water and sanitation facilities, while also implementing programmes to increase the practice of healthy habits and clean water usage.

-Through the continued implementation of these activities, we begin to see long-term change in our communities and ultimately, fewer incidences of water-related disease and illness.
+Through the continued implementation of these activities, we begin to see long-term change in our communities and, ultimately, fewer incidences of water-related disease and illness.